 The Trustees have set out permitted instruments that LGIM are able to utilise within the Plan's Bespoke Pooled Fund.
-These are documented in the Factsheet for the mandate, dated February 2021 (as amended), and which construes the appointment documentation for the mandate.
+These are documented in the Factsheet for the mandate, dated May 2021 (as amended), and which construes the appointment documentation for the mandate.

-For the Plan's other pooled fund investments the Trustees have not set any investment restrictions on the appointed investment manager in relation to particular products or activities, but may consider this in future.
+For the Plan's other pooled fund investments the Trustees have not set any specific investment restrictions on the appointed investment managers in relation to particular products or activities, however a number of restrictions are contained within each mandates pooled fund documentation.